Code-Institute-Submissions/darylkangjh-project-3/README.md

 | 3    | Visit 'Restarants' on the NavBar | https://dkjh-eatrank-project3.herokuapp.com/show-restaurants will load with the absence of delete or edit available for the user to do both actions until they log in   |

+** The current validation here are missing due to limited time.
+Future implementation will include validation to ensure input keyed in are as specified for testing.

 ## Deployment
 ### To deploy on Heroku